AkidoLD/SimpleRoute/README.md

 # SimpleRoute

-> PHP routing library based on a tree structure
+> A PHP routing library based on a tree structure

 ## Why SimpleRoute?

-Traditional PHP routers (Laravel, Symfony) use flat arrays to define routes.
+Traditional PHP routers (like Laravel or Symfony) use flat arrays to define routes.

-**Problem:** With nested routes, the code becomes repetitive and harder to read:
+**Problem:** With nested routes, the code quickly becomes repetitive and harder to maintain:

 ```php
 // Classic router